 In addition to a more “guttural” pronunciation, it is important to remember that:

-We could continue on and on but I think you get the point.
+We could continue on and on but you probably get the point.
 You will have to adapt if you want to understand the first language of South America and of the southern hemisphere in its Brazilian version.
 There are other differences of course, such as:

 Explore Angola and part of Africa with the Magellanic language!